 Working in the industry, I often hear about bad experiences that clients have encountered with a past recruiter.
-Many HR managers have trusted technical recruiters that they’ve used for many years, but just because a recruiter has consistently provided accountants and financial analysts in the past, that doesn’t mean they can help staff technical positions today.
+Many HR managers have trusted technical recruiters that they’ve used for many years.
+But just because a recruiter has consistently provided accountants and financial analysts in the past, doesn’t mean they can help staff technical positions today.
 What if your “tech” recruiter doesn’t have any knowledge of engineering or IT?
 Technology is the backbone of our economy, but it evolves so quickly that what your engineers and IT staff needed to know last year may already be outdated.

-To help firms find the right fit, I have a put together a quick guide to help you choose the right technical recruiter for those mission-critical positions inside your company.
+To help firms find the right fit, I have put together a quick guide to help you choose the right technical recruiter for those mission-critical positions inside your company.
 For those of you that prefer video, check out the clip at the bottom of the article.

 Do you use one recruiter for all of your needs or do you have many specialty recruiters for each function within your company?
 Does the technical recruiter have the background and experience to source/screen/present engineering and IT candidates?
 Make sure you know what they specialize in and ask for examples of recent successful placements.
 If you are using one jack of all trades recruiter, make sure they possess the specific knowledge to get the job done.

 Looking at a recruiter’s recent history can be a huge help here.
-If a technical recruiter just completed the successful placement of an SQL Database Admin or an Electrical Engineer with a PE license, they likely have lots of fresh resumes and contacts in this area.
+If a technical recruiter just completed the successful placement of an SQL Database Admin or an Electrical Engineer with a PE license.
+They likely have lots of fresh resumes and contacts in this area.
 Due to the speed of change within engineering and IT, if the technical recruiter hasn’t screened a .NET Software Developer resume recently or completed any interviews, they may not quickly connect the job requirements with the qualifications of the candidate.